josev2046/Webhook-Integration-for-OVP-and-DAM-Systems/README.md

 # Webhook Integration between OVP and DAM Systems
-Webhooks offer a powerful mechanism for synchronising assets across systems, such as OVPs and DAMs.
-This document outlines the potential use of webhooks in Digital Asset Management (DAM) and Media Asset Management (MAM) integrations.
+Webhooks provide a robust mechanism for synchronising assets between systems, such as OVPs and DAMs.
+This document outlines the potential application of webhooks in Digital Asset Management (DAM) and Media Asset Management (MAM) integrations, using Vimeo as an illustrative example of an OVP.

 ![image](https://github.com/user-attachments/assets/27987c69-b286-489e-9462-f855a1f0ec9b)